matyalatte/tuw/docs/FAQ.md

 It saves the previously executed arguments.
 The executable will use them as default values when launching.

-## Linux says `Could Not Display` when lauching the executable.
+## My Linux machine says `Could Not Display` when lauching the executable.

 Check `Allow executing file as program.` (Properties->Permissions->Execute)
 You will be able to launch the executable by double-click.
 ![CloudNotDisplay](https://user-images.githubusercontent.com/69258547/189526464-cd62887b-62b1-4071-ae38-a7ab73600bbf.png)

-## Linux says nothing when clicking the executable.
+## My Linux machine says nothing when clicking the executable.

 Launch it from the terminal to see the error messages.
 It could be due to glibc dependences.